Kapoorlabs-CAPED/NapaTrackMater/README.md

 In this scheme there are some cells that divide multiple times and some don't, we can view these tracks by using the tracks layer of Napari.

 In Napari tracks layer view we break the dividing trajectory into components that are called tracklets.
-These tracklets represent the trajectory of individual child cell or the root cell.
+These tracklets represent the trajectory of individual daughter cell or the root cell.

 More than just viewing the tracks we can extract the following special functions from them:

-1) If the cells move inside a tissue we can calculate the distance of the cells in a track from the tissue boundary for the root track and the following children tracklets, this gives a cell fate determination plot which shows the starting and the ending distance of each tracklet.
+1) If the cells move inside a tissue we can calculate the distance of the cells in a track from the tissue boundary for the root track and the following tracklets after a division event, this gives a cell localization plot which shows the starting and the ending distance of each tracklet.
 Check the [notebook](https://github.com/kapoorlab/NapaTrackMater/blob/main/examples/CellFateDetermination.ipynb).